Noobot9k/UniversalLocalScripts/README.md

 ### Is pasting those 3 lines of code over and over a pain?

 Not with the Roblox Studio plugin that I made.
 [Check out Default LocalScript changer](https://github.com/Noobot9k/DefaultLocalScripts).
 It's intelligent enough to only put in the needed lines of code in places a LocalScript would need them to run (such as when you create a new LocalScript in the workspace or StarterCharacterScripts and leave them out when created elsewhere.
 An added feature of this plugin is that you can customize the default contents of LocalScripts to be whatever you want!
 Just in case you want a little more than just `Print("Hello World!")`.

+### Limitations and edge cases

+ULS does not support Parallel Luau.
+Placing a LocalScript to be run by ULS within an actor will output a warning.
+Attempting to call `Task.Desyncronize()` will output another warning.
+The script will still run, but it will run on the main Lua VM as if it is not in an actor and it will not be able to desync.

+Behavior of scripts moving from locations that will typically run LocalScripts without ULS such as StarterPlayerScripts to locations that will require ULS to run like the workspace, or vise versa is untested and may be unpredictable.
+Moving from locations that require ULS to run to locations LocalScripts won't run at all or vice versa should behave as expected however.

+Scripts in locations that without ULS would only run on one player's machine such as in their character, but that will run on every players' machine with the use of ULS will behave as expected and has been accounted for.
+ULS will only operate if the script would not run otherwise.

 ## Setup